yunojuno/django-geoip2-extras/README.md

 Missing / incomplete data will be and empty string "".

-If the IP address cannot be found (e.g. '127.0.0.1'), then a default 'unknown' country is used, with a code of 'XX':
+If the IP address cannot be found (e.g. '127.0.0.1'), then a default 'unknown' country is used, with a code of 'XX'.

 ## Tests